Guatemala - Guatemala City Field Office

 For specific information regarding international adoptions in Guatemala, please visit the Guatemala section of the Department of State's website.

-U.S. citizens that legally reside in Guatemala may file Form I-130 (Petition for Alien Relative) at the Guatemala City office by mail or in person during normal business hours.
+U.S. citizens that have legally resided in Guatemala for at least 6 months may file Form I-130 (Petition for Alien Relative) at the Guatemala City office in person during our public window hours.

 U.S. immigration offices overseas do not accept or process Naturalization applications from U.S. Lawful Permanent Residents (LPRs) that live overseas.
 See the Citizenship section on the USCIS Website which can be found to your right under Related Links for Naturalization eligibility criteria and the proper filing procedures.